Introduction to the mortgage payoff vs invest decision

 Mini-game: Equity Orchard

-Catch each extra monthly dollar and choose whether to hurl it at the mortgage or plant it into a compounding orchard before the timer runs out.
+Catch each extra monthly dollar and decide whether to drive it toward the mortgage or plant it into a compounding orchard before the timer runs out.

 Compute a scenario above, then play an 80-second run.
 Move to catch falling cash and tap, click, or press space to switch between mortgage and invest mode.